McCormick V. Carrier And Its Effect On Michigan Auto Law Requirements

 Step 2: If the court may decide the issue as a matter of law, it should next determine whether the serious impairment threshold has been crossed.
 The unambiguous language of MCL 500.3135(7) provides three prongs that are necessary to establish a “serious impairment of body function”

 Auto accident victims must meet three prongs under McCormick to recover pain and suffering compensation in Michigan

 Step 3: If a car accident lawyer can prove the three requirements below, the personal injury victim will have a pain and suffering case in Michigan.

-Step 4: It’s important for car accident lawyers in Michigan to remember that legal recovery after an auto accident is inherently fact- and circumstance- specific to each injured person, and must be conducted on a case-by-case basis.
+It’s important for car accident lawyers in Michigan to remember that legal recovery after an auto accident is inherently fact- and circumstance- specific to each injured person, and must be conducted on a case-by-case basis.

 As stated in McCormick v.
 Carrier, “[t]he Legislature recognized that what is important to one is not important to all[;] a brief impairment may be devastating whereas a near permanent impairment may have little effect.”
 As such, the analysis does not “lend itself to any bright-line rule or imposition of [a] non-exhaustive list of factors,” particularly where there is no basis in the statute for such factors.
 Id.
 Accordingly, because “[t]he Legislature avoided drawing lines in the sand . . . so must we.”

 Michigan Auto Law is the leading largest law firm exclusively handling car accident, truck accident and motorcycle accident cases throughout the entire state for more than 50 years.
-We have offices in Farmington Hills, Detroit, Ann Arbor, Grand Rapids and Sterling Heights to better serve you.